 You may be wondering how you can protect your child’s computer against malware and viruses:

-Firstly, check what you child downloads on your computer as regularly as possible.
-It will make you aware of potential threats that certain websites might bring to the system of the computer.
+Firstly, check what your child downloads on your computer as regularly as possible.
+It will make you aware of the potential threats that certain websites might bring to the system of the computer.

 Secondly, tell your child about possible viruses, the way they infect the computer and possible outcomes of such an infection.
 You can motivate your child not to download any internet rubbish by telling him or her how much money you would spend on its troubleshooting.

 Thirdly, install a strong anti-virus program that will protect the system of your child’s computer.
 Don’t forget to upload the anti-virus software.